 There are countless, conflicting and confusing opinions on charging LiFePo4 batteries.
 We've boiled our advice down to some guidance that isn't too complicated:

-• Solar chargers with AGM settings, as found in our Folding Solar kits, will work to charge our LiFePo4 battery.
+• Solar chargers with a LiFePo4 setting will work to charge our LiFePo4 battery.

 There are some simple rules to follow for making battery banks with these LiFePo4 batteries:

 • These batteries must not be connected in series with each other to create a system at 24V or higher.
 If an individual battery became unbalanced, its BMS would cause problems.

 • These batteries must not be connected in parallel with lead acid batteries unless they're separated while not charging (for example, while using one of our Auxiliary Battery Kits).